 By contrast …

-In two weeks time, Toronto’s annual photographers’ hell starts up.
-The film festival.
+In two weeks time, Toronto’s annual photographers’ hell starts up: the Toronto Film Festival.

 Lack of work facilities means missed deadlines and reduced coverage, especially for those of us who shoot for European publications.
-Late evening coverage also gets lost, except for publications in western time zones.
+Late evening coverage also gets lost except for publications in the later western time zones.

-If you are planning an event and expect media coverage, please consider the following:
+If you’re planning an event and expect media coverage, please consider the following:

-- Photographers need power and Internet access (except for brief events).
-In today’s world wide web, there’s a deadline every minute.
+• Photographers need electricity and Internet access (except for short events).
+In today’s World Wide Web, there’s a deadline every minute.
 The sooner a photographer can edit and transmit pictures, the more likely your event might get coverage.

-- Make sure your people are available to answer questions.
-Specifically, they should know the correct names and titles of everyone who was photographed.
+• Make sure your people are available to answer questions.
+Specifically they should know the correct names and titles of everyone who is photographed.
 If a person can’t be identified then that photo won’t be used.

-- Photographers need physical access to the event.
-The further away a photographer is from the action, the worse the photo will be and the less likely it will get play.
-If you want good picture play, then allow the photographer to get good pictures.
+• Photographers need actual physical access to the event.
+The further away a photographer is from the action, the worse the photos will be and the less likely they will get published.
+If you want good picture play then allow the photographer to get good pictures.

-- Getting picture play is far more important than getting a text mention.
-The reasons for this should be obvious.
+• Getting picture play is far more important to you than getting just a word write-up.
 Professional photographers never go to an event for their own amusement.
-They go because they are hired to do a specific job.
-If you understand this, then you’re already a few steps ahead.
+They go because they’re hired to do a specific job.
+If you understand this then you’re already a few steps ahead.

 Wow…read my mind exactly about TIFF.
 Covered it a few times and they seem like their job is to protect the talent from us.
 They seem to forget there’s a difference between paparazzi and credential press photographers.